asnaencorerpg/asnaencorerpg.github.io/dox/aerTourTreatingFormsasObjects.md

 ---

 Forms are graphical objects that make up your applications user interface.
 Within Encore RPG, classes define how forms are displayed and what they can do.
-When a form is displayed at runtime, Encore RPG .NET creates an instance of the **<code>Form</code>** class that you can use like any other object.
+When a form is displayed at runtime, Encore RPG .NET creates an instance of the **```Form```** class that you can use like any other object.
 You can add custom methods and properties to forms and access them from other forms or classes in your application.

 **To create a new method for a form**

-- Add a procedure declared as <code> **Public** </code>, as in the following code:
+- Add a procedure declared as ``` **Public** ```, as in the following code:

 ```
 BegProp MyProp Access (*Public)